Admissions Open

 4. Scholarships and Financial Aid Options

-Many colleges provide scholarships, fee waivers, or financial assistance to meritorious students or those from economically weaker sections.
+In addition, many colleges provide scholarships, fee waivers, or financial assistance to meritorious students or those from economically weaker sections.
 For example:

 • Merit-based scholarships for students with excellent Class 12 scores.